SydneyBioX/NEMoE/README.md

 # NEMoE <img src='inst/figures/NEMoE.png' align="right" height="138.5" />

-NEMoE is an R package modelling A nutrition aware regularized mixture of experts model addressing diet cohort heterogeneity of gut microbiome in certain disease.
-Also can be viewed as regularized mixture of experts models with the elastic penalty and binary output.
+NEMoE is an R package implementing a nutrition-aware regularized mixture of experts model, which addresses diet cohort heterogeneity of gut microbiome in certain diseases.
+Additionally, the implementation can be viewed as a regularized mixture of experts model with an elastic penalty and a binary output.
 The input can be single-level or multi-level.

 ## Installation